SER-AMTA Continuing Music Therapy Education

 This CMTE course, "

-Songwriting in Early Substance Dependency Recovery," is approved by the CBMT for 5 Continuing Music Therapy Education credits.
+The Scientist-Practitioner: Single-Subject Research Methodology for Music Therapy Clinicians," is approved by the CBMT for 5 Continuing Music Therapy Education credits.

 The Southeastern Region, AMTA, Inc. maintains responsibility for program quality and adherence to CBMT